{

 }

-Jackson has ObjectMapper class which provides reading and writing a json string from a java object.
+Jackson has an ObjectMapper class which provides reading and writing a json string from an object.

 import com.fasterxml.jackson.databind.ObjectMapper;